 Entering the building

 We usually have two or three friendly door stewards at the entrance to the church who will greet and welcome you.
 Do introduce yourself and have a chat or if you have any questions then please don’t hesitate to ask them.
 Note that on your right there is an accessible toilet and also a servery at which we serve drinks after the service.
-Straight ahead, through some glass doors is the worship area.

 If you struggle with going up the steps to the church, you can use the ramp and enter through a door at the side of the porch area.